-Some of the more than 37,000 objects in our collection are in need of conservation and preservation to make them ready for exhibits.
-We hope you will consider becoming a Preservation Partner to help underwrite the cost of the program.
+Some of the more than 37,000 objects in our collection are in need of conservation and preservation.
+We hope you will consider becoming a Preservation Partner to help underwrite the cost.

-This fall marks the High Point Historical Society's sixth annual Adopt-an-Artifact campaign to raise conservation funds for an irreplaceable High Point artifact.
-Thanks to the support of the community, we have raised over $10,000 and conserved 21 artifacts in the last five years!
+This fall marks the High Point Historical Society's seventh annual Adopt-an-Artifact campaign to raise conservation funds for an irreplaceable High Point artifact.
+Thanks to the support of the community, we have raised over $12,000 and conserved twenty-two artifacts in the last six years!

 Why is Conservation Beneficial?

 Helps with long-term preservation of artifacts through restoration or stabilization